psi1703/otp-relay-pi-os/HELP-DOCS-DEPLOYMENT.md

 find /opt/otp-relay/frontend/help -type f -exec chmod 644 {} \;
 ```

-Adjust `initbox` if your runner runs under a different user.
+If the workflow fails with `Permission denied`, `Operation not permitted`, or
+`rsync error code 23`, run the commands above and re-trigger the workflow.

 ---

-# 14. Where the portal reads the docs from
+# 13. Where the portal reads the docs from

 The frontend fetches: